 This is the step where you should increase the pace of your story.
 Everything and everyone in your story should have already been introduced by now.

 Remember you shouldn’t make this step lengthy.
-Try to keep it short and move on this step faster than the previous four steps.
+Try to keep it short and move on to this step faster than the previous four steps.

 Step 6 – No turning back